Azure/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

-# LoB solution with ASE
+# eShop Website with ILB ASE

 **Table of content**